Whoistolu/leaderboard/README.md

 - Run "git clone Paste [this link](https://github.com/Whoistolu/leaderboard)"
 - Open the folder with your code editor
 - Create a branch to work on
+- Run `npm run build`
+- Run npm `start` to start the server
+- Or open the `index.html` file in the dist directory
 - Now You can edit the code and do a pull request

 ## Authors